hans-mayer/blog/_posts/2026-05-03-RTK-base-rover-with-Ublox-GNSS-receivers.markdown

 ### setup_initial

 Both scripts setup_base_sh and setup_rover_sh has to be run with this option.
-If this is done a communication between setup_base_sh and setup_rover_sh is established and a "Fixed" solution should be possible soon.
+If this is done a communication between setup_base_sh and setup_rover_sh is established and a "Fixed" solution should be reached within a short time.

 <br>